tytydraco/yessleep/out/I_Am_Rotting_in_My_Apartment.md

 Beneath the window, a slot creaked open.
 A rubber-gloved hand poked through, shoving a stack of papers onto the desk.

-"Please review the document," the woman said.
+"Please review the document," said the voice.
 "We operate on a three strike system here.
 You are on your first infraction.
 Two more, and we will be left with no choice but termination.
-I have highlighted the relevant section."
+I have circled the relevant section."

 I opened my mouth but couldn't find the words.
 I just took the packet and began to read.

 It was my lease.
 Each page contained my initials in the corner, as well as that of the property manager.
-I flicked to the highlighted page:
+I located the circled paragraph:

 *Tenant must not destroy or otherwise inflict damage upon any and all contents of the apartment, including blinds, windowpanes, countertops, walls, ceilings, or floors, doors, misc accommodations, and especially organic materials.
-Organic materials include but are not limited to body of tenant (see: tissue, fluid, bone, hair) and additional bodily expulsions.
-Preservation of the apartment ecosystem is of paramount importance to the success of this community and its objective.
+Organic materials include but are not limited to body of tenant (see: tissue, fluid, bone, hair) and additional bodily expulsions.*

+*Preservation of the apartment ecosystem is of paramount importance to the success of this community and its objective.
 Failure to comply will be addressed by management on a strike system.
 Upon the third strike, management reserves the right to terminate the offending tenant.*

 This section was new.
 It had to be.
 But there were my initials neatly printed in my handwriting.
-I flipped to the final page.
-My entire name was printed there, and my shaky signature scrawled on the line below.
-It wasn't right.
+I flipped to the final page to find my full name printed in bold and my signature scrawled on the line below.

 "This can't be legal," I said.
 "I never agreed to this."

 "You said that you'd say that."
-The manager's flat, matter-of-fact tone made my blood boil.
+Her flat, matter-of-fact tone made my blood boil.

-"Can you explain what the hell is going on before I call the police?"
+"Can you explain what the hell is going on before I get a lawyer?"
 I said, standing so abruptly that my chair tipped over.

-She actually laughed at this.
-"That won't be possible," she said.
+She laughed at this.
+"I'm afraid that won't be possible."

 A musical chime sounded over the speaker.

 From a white, nearly invisible door to my left emerged two people in pale green hazmat suits.
 Thick visors shielded their faces from my view as they grappled my arms with surprising strength.
 I struggled, screaming in protest.
 I felt a piercing pain in my neck, and the world was cloaked in cotton.